Ebrahim-Ramadan/reactjs-memories-timeline/README.md

 <br>
 <br>

-#### the notifications are implemented by toastify, a react notification library, see the page for the memory tweet details and its interactions schema
+#### The notifications are implemented by toastify, a react notification library, see the page for the memory tweet details and its interactions schema

 <br>